tropicbliss/imfeelinglucky/README.md

 This is a Fabric mod that multiplies the rolls of vanilla loot tables by a specified amount, meaning that mobs now drop more loot, Hoglins give you more stuff, and more items will be generated in loot chests.

+In case you were wondering, modifying loot drops in this mod does not affect loot drops in multiplayer, so don't even think of CHEATING.

 Requires Fabric API.

 ## Config